roboneurolibre/MRShiny-Brain/content/mypaper.md

 #### ROI CBF estimates

 ROI perfusion levels were extracted in native space using each ROI’s mask.
-Firstly the images were co-registered using `flirt` [@greve2009accurate], the resampled mask was then binarized, and ROI CBF was calculated using fslstats `cbf_extraction.sh` ([code Availability](https://github.com/arcj-hub/ASLprep-CBF-Analysis)).
+Firstly the images were co-registered using `flirt` [@greve2009accurate], the resampled mask was then binarized, and ROI CBF was calculated using fslstats `cbf_extraction.sh` ([code here](https://github.com/arcj-hub/ASLprep-CBF-Analysis)).

 #### Quality Evaluation Index (QEI)

 The QEI was computed for each CBF map [@dolui2017structural].
-QEI is based on the similarity between the CBF and the structural images, the spatial variability of the CBF image, and the percentage of grey matter voxels containing negative CBF values ‘Quality_aslprep.sh` ([code Availability](https://github.com/arcj-hub/ASLprep-CBF-Analysis)).
+QEI is based on the similarity between the CBF and the structural images, the spatial variability of the CBF image, and the percentage of grey matter voxels containing negative CBF values ‘Quality_aslprep.sh` ([code here](https://github.com/arcj-hub/ASLprep-CBF-Analysis)).
 For more details of the pipeline, see [ASLPrep-Documentation](https://aslprep.readthedocs.io/en/latest/).

 #### MR Spectroscopy:

 MRS analysis was performed following the recent expert guideline recommendations [@near2021preprocessing].
 MRS data was pre-processed (e.g., `frequency alignment`, and `eddy-current correction`) and quantified using in-house MATLAB scripts.
 Spectral fitting was performed in LCModel (`6.3`).
-The basis set was simulated using the FID-A `run-simLaserShapted_fast.m` [@simpson2017advanced] function- [Code Availability](https://github.com/arcj-hub/BasisSetSimulation).
+The basis set was simulated using the FID-A `run-simLaserShapted_fast.m` [@simpson2017advanced] function ([code here](https://github.com/arcj-hub/BasisSetSimulation)).
 The simulation included the following metabolites: PE, Asc, Scyllo, Glu, Gln, Cre, NAA, NAAG, PCr, GSH, Gly, Glc, GPC, Ala, Asp, GABA, Ins, Lac, and Tau.
 The LCModel fit was performed in the range of 0.5 to 4.0 ppm.

 #### MRS thermometry: